 Selenium – Selenium is an antioxidant that helps to lower oxidative stress levels in the body, which in turn reduces inflammation and enhances immunity (10).
 All seafood has selenium, tuna, sardines, clams, halibut, and shrimp are all good options to consider.

 Zinc – Zinc helps the immune system work properly and may help wounds heal.
 It’s found in cells throughout the body (2,4).
 It helps the immune system fight off invading bacteria and viruses.
 The body also needs zinc to make proteins and DNA, the genetic material in all cells.
-Shellfish like oysters, crab and lobster are a good source of zinc.
-Zinc is found in fish like sardines, salmon, flounder and sole.
+Shellfish like oysters, crab, and lobster are good sources of zinc.
+Zinc is found in fish like sardines, salmon, flounder, and sole.

 No one food or supplement can prevent illness, but the immune system can be supported by including these key nutrients found in seafood on a regular basis.